The Real Cost Of Small Business Failure – Part One

 Here is totally new thinking regarding the nature of small business and the real cost of small business failure.
 This isn’t an attack on traditional thinking found within government agencies or schools.
 Neither is it an attack on other accepted entrepreneurial authorities.
 Instead, this is a comment on the more personal aspects of entrepreneurship; the real heart of the issue that goes completely addressed by government, financial institutions and educators year after year.

 It’s a new perspective on solving a difficult problem.
 Old thinking about entrepreneurship and small business isn’t working and hasn’t worked for decades.
 It’s time to approach the problem of small business failure from a totally different position.
-It’s time to look at the real cost of failure in terms of the personal devastation it causes.
-Perhaps knowledge of the real suffering, resulting from small business failure, will lead to more new thinking.
+It’s time to look at the real cost of failure in terms of the personal and financial devastation it causes on many levels.
+Perhaps knowledge of the suffering resulting from small business failure will lead to more new thinking.

 Let’s begin our analysis with an often stated, yet unfortunately true, piece of information.
-According to government statistics, two-thirds of all new businesses fail before they are five years old.
-Most of us interested in entrepreneurship have heard that statement many times.
-We’ve heard it so many times that we can become immune to its implications.
-Even for those of us who have experienced the bruises of entrepreneurship, the true meaning of that statistic doesn’t register until the actual numbers are considered.
+According to the SBA, one-half of all new businesses will fail before they are five years old.
+Most of us who are interested in entrepreneurship have heard that statement many times.
+In fact, we hear it so often that we may become immune to its implications.
+And even for those who have experienced the bruises of entrepreneurship, the true meaning of that statistic doesn’t register until the actual numbers are considered.

 The magnitude of the problem has impacted my thinking for a very long time.
 And eventually, the need to find a way for entrepreneurs to win more and suffer less became essential.
 That mission is the core of this article as well as the basis of a program, a system, and a methodology designed to reduce small business failure.
 A link to that online program and methodology is provided below.